 JAMES CHILLMAN, JR. (1891-1972), founding director of the Houston Museum of Fine Arts, organized a three-city exhibition of Bisttram‘s work that opened in Houston in February 1933, and subsequently traveled to the College of Industrial Arts, Denton (now Texas Women’s University), where Alexander Hogue was teaching, in March, and to the Witte Museum, San Antonio, in April.
 While making a lecture tour of all three cities, Bisttram also served on the jury for the Sixth Annual Allied Arts Exhibition in Dallas.
 Accompanying newspaper coverage launched Bisttram into the Texas art scene.
 It was probably Jerry Bywaters who introduced Bisttram to Chillman.

 VIOLA DE GRUCHY (Mrs. Mortimer Staley, d.
 1986, Montclair, NJ) studied dynamic symmetry with Howard Giles and Bisttram, and in 1930 was teaching a private class in dynamic symmetry at the Master Institute.
-In 1936, she was given access to some geometrical diagrams by George Felt while living in Boston.
-Felt was one of the co-founders with Blavatsky of the Theosophical Society in New York, and had derived a system of geometry based on ancient Egyptian principles.
+In 1936, she was given access to some geometrical diagrams drawn by George Henry Felt.
+Felt ( 1831-1906) was one of the co-founders with Blavatsky of the Theosophical Society in New York in 1875, and had derived a system of geometry based on ancient Egyptian principles.
 Blavatsky thought they were authentic and discusses them in Isis Unveiled (1877).
-In New York, De Gruchy showed these diagrams to Howard Giles, who then referred her and the drawings to Claude Bragdon, who described his meetings with her to Dorothy Brett in 3 letters dating from 1936.
+De Gruchy showed these diagrams to Howard Giles, who then referred her and the drawings to Claude Bragdon, who described his meetings with her to Dorothy Brett in 3 letters dating from 1936.
 The Felt diagrams derived the golden section and other root rectangles from the circle.
 The discovery of the Felt diagrams undoubtedly strengthened Giles and Bisttram’s belief in dynamic symmetry as an ancient mystical system based on cosmic principles.
 De Gruchy provided the illustrations for “The Twin Sisters – Religion and Science,“ the final chapter of James Churchward’s The Sacred Symbols of Mu (1933).
 For an in-depth discussion of the Felt material, see http://www.ehbritten.org/docs/felt_working_group_status_report_7-18-12.pdf

 MAYNARD DIXON (1875-1946) and his wife, the photographer Dorothea Lange, were in Taos between September 1931 and January 1932 as a guest of Mabel Dodge Luhan.
 Dixon produced some 40 paintings during this short period.
 He attended Bisttram’s Taos lectures and subsequently began experimenting with dynamic symmetry.
 Dixon’s most widely reproduced work from this period, Earth Knower, 1931, was constructed with three vertical side-by-side golden section (whirling square) rectangles.